myltik/azure-docs.ru-ru/articles/iot-hub/iot-hub-protocol-gateway.md

 <properties
-   pageTitle="Шлюз протокола IoT Azure | Microsoft Azure" description="Описывает, как использовать шлюз протокола IoT Azure для расширения возможностей и поддержки протоколов центра IoT Azure." services="iot-hub" documentationCenter="" authors="kdotchkoff"
+   pageTitle="Azure IoT protocol gateway | Microsoft Azure" description="Describes how to use Azure IoT protocol gateway to extend the capabilities and protocol support of Azure IoT Hub." services="iot-hub" documentationCenter="" authors="kdotchkoff"